alexstyl/contactstore/docs/index.md

 API to be driven by dev requirements.

 If you believe you are missing a specific feature, [open a new feature request on Github][1].

+## Can I use this API from Java?

+You should be able to use Contact Store through Java as you can call Kotlin code from Java, but it won't be ideal.
+[Check this Github issue](https://github.com/alexstyl/contactstore/issues/58) and write your experience.

 ## Getting Help